Taika Waititi Named As Director, Co-Writer Of New ‘Star Wars’ Film

 In celebration of Star Wars Day, the official Star Wars Twitter account shared some exciting news on the next official film in the franchise.
 Taika Waititi of Jojo Rabbit and Thor: Ragnarok fame will serve as both director and co-writer for the currently untitled movie.
 More information about his involvement and the new film was published on the official Star Wars website.

 Along with Waititi, Academy Award-nominee Krysty Wilson-Cairns will also work on the screenplay.
-Wilson-Cairns is known for projects like Last Night in Soho and 1917.
-She previously received a BAFTA Award for her work on the 2020 war film.
+Wilson-Cairns is known for projects including Last Night in Soho and 1917.
+She previously received a BAFTA Award for her work on the latter film.

-As for Waititi, his selection as the next director is a natural choice for Disney since he has already worked within the Star Wars universe before.
+As for Waititi, his selection as the next director is a natural choice for Disney since he has worked within the Star Wars universe before.
 Taika previously directed the first season finale episode of the popular Disney+ series The Mandalorian.
 He also directed the third Thor film in the Marvel franchise, which is yet another blockbuster franchise owned by the company.
 He will return to Marvel in 2022 as the director of Thor: Love and Thunder.

 Not only is the 44-year-old set to continue his working relationship with Disney, but he is also coming off of an Academy Award win.
 Waititi won the Best Original Screenplay for Jojo Rabbit earlier this year.